piqoni/matcha/README.md

 3. You can either execute matcha on-demand (a terminal alias) or set a cron to run matcha as often as you want.
 Even if you set it to execute every hour, matcha will still generate daily digests, one file per day, and will add more articles to it if new articles are published throughout the day.

 ## Configuration
-On first execution, Matcha will generate the following config.yaml file on the same directory as the application.
+On first execution, Matcha will generate the following config.yaml and a markdown file on the same directory as the application.
 Change the 'feeds' to your actual RSS feeds, and google_news_keywords to the keywords you are interested in.
+And if you want to change where the markdown files are generated, change the value of `markdown_dir_path` config.

 ```yaml
 markdown_dir_path: